Free Golden Visa: Dubai property developers bear costs of up to 3 family members to attract buyers

 Echoing his industry peers, Danish Shareef, managing director of Blanco Thornton Properties Dubai, said real estate developers are offering and paying for multiple Golden Visas to investors and their families to enjoy the benefits of long-term residency with hordes of other perks, with their multiple investment prepositions.

-“We, at Blanco Thornton Properties, offer Golden Visa to investors purchasing property starting from Dh2 million at our Al-Barari, Majan project and host of other upcoming projects with a near launching at premium locations of Dubai,” he said.
+“We, at Blanco Thornton Properties, offer Golden Visa to investors purchasing property starting from Dh2 million at our Al-Barari, Majan project and a host of other upcoming projects to be launched at premium locations of Dubai,” he said.

 Highlighting the impact of the 10-year residency, he said Golden Visas have attracted investors and high net worth individuals across the globe.